 9. Weapons Possession Bans

-Four POs express frustration about their inability to effectively enforce weapons possession bans without the ability to search probationers' homes.
+Four POs express frustration about their inability to enforce weapons possession bans effectively without the ability to search probationers' homes.
 One PO stated that they "can't really check to see if someone has a weapon on them" and that "the weapons ban is more 'reactive' where we can only take action if we find out the probationer had a weapon, but we can't really help enforce it" (A7-2).

 The same officer said these conditions make them feel "a little nervous" and "uneasy" because they "never really know" if the probationer has a hidden weapon unless they can search the home, which they are limited in doing:

 "Those make me feel a little nervous, to be honest, because you never really know.
 You can only go with what you have and what facts you have.
 Okay.
 They haven’t been arrested with any weapons, but how do I know, if I walk in the house, unless I’m searching over everything which we have to follow certain procedures and policies for search and seizure.
 You never know what they have hidden.
-It does make me feel a little uneasy when there are things that we can’t easily, I guess, enforce and make sure that they’re actually sticking to what they’re supposed to do".
-(A7-2)
+It does make me feel a little uneasy when there are things that we can’t easily, I guess, enforce, and make sure that they’re actually sticking to what they’re supposed to do" (A7-2)

-One officer explained that they have to sometimes bring these unenforceable conditions to the judge's consideration:
+One officer explained that they sometimes have to bring these unenforceable conditions to the judge's consideration:

 "They say we can't have weapons in the home or something like that, can't go by someone's home if they don't have a GPS system.
 Like, how are we really properly supposed to monitor that?
 We do have to sometimes bring that to the judge's attention" (A7-3).